 Meetings consist of monthly organizational and work session meetings and quarterly operating sessions.
 During the organizational and work session meetings, members will plan for future operating sessions, work on individual or group projects, and discuss club matters.
 Operating sessions consist of assembling the Jefferson Railroad and operating it.

 Currently all inquiries concerning the Jefferson Railroad Club should be directed to Bret Jones, either at Rail Tales (phone 434-984-1170) or by email (firstname.lastname@example.org).

-Except as otherwise arranged, the Jefferson Railroad Club meets at Rail Tales on the last Sunday of every month at 1 pm.
-Operating Sessions are Quarterly, usually on the first meeting of the quarter.
+Except as otherwise arranged, the Jefferson Railroad Club meets at Rail Tales on the last Saturday of every month at 5 pm.
 Specific scheduling can be found on the Rail Tales Schedule of Events calendar (www.railtalesva.com).